 Just minutes from Winnipeg, Oak Hammock Marsh Interpretive Centre is one of Manitoba’s most important migration staging areas.
 There are 300 species of birds that will use the marsh during migration and throughout the year, including warblers, sparrows as well as many shorebirds and birds of prey.
 Migration fly-ins are best viewed during the last week of September and the first few weeks of October when the number of migrating waterfowl typically reaches its peak, into the hundreds of thousands.

 The natural oasis that is FortWhyte Alive welcomes thousands of migrating Canada geese.
-Every Wednesday to Sunday from Sept.
-21 to Oct.
-23 take in a sunset goose flight and an interpretive presentation, complete with bonfire and a bannock bar.
+Celebration the migration with a sunset goose flight and an interpretive presentation, complete with bonfire and a bannock bar.
 Or, enjoy a lakeside three-course dinner prepared by the chefs of the Buffalo Stone Café.
 Make your reservation ahead of time to dig into a delightful meal that might feature caramelized maple and bacon roasted pork loin, seared Arctic Char, cranberry and brie stuffed chicken, or a penne tossed with farm fresh vegetables.
 After dinner follow the self-guided trails that cross over the floating boardwalks for easy viewing on the marshes.
 Learn about the mysteries of migration – what triggers the voyage and how migrating birds and animals find their way.

 Whitewater Lake in southwestern Manitoba between Deloraine and Boissevain is another important staging area for waterfowl and shorebirds.
 At the south end of the lake are interpretive signs, a viewing mound, trail and boardwalk.
 From here you can see the thousands of tundra swans that stop by in the late fall as well as the hundreds of thousands of snow geese, Canada geese and other ducks.